Blog · February 15, 2026

 - Data residency and compliance.
 Some vendors may not meet your regulatory requirements.

-The point isn't that you should switch to MiMo tomorrow.
+The point isn't that you should switch to MiMo or GLM-5 tomorrow.
 It's that you should know what you're paying for — and whether the premium is justified by your actual requirements.

 How we got these numbers

-All pricing and Intelligence Index scores come from the MarginDash model database: 397 models across 41 vendors, synced daily from vendor pricing pages.
+All pricing and Intelligence Index scores come from the MarginDash model database: 410 models across 43 vendors, synced daily from vendor pricing pages.
+Prices are list prices per million tokens — $/1M input and $/1M output — the industry-standard pricing unit published by each vendor.

 All prices reflect standard real-time inference.
 Batch pricing, cached-input discounts, and volume agreements will shift the numbers — in some cases significantly.